 Researching Love’s Forbidden Flower opened my eyes to forms of discrimination I had never considered.
 I have always known that people discriminate for various reasons, many of which are nonsensical, but I was not aware of how harshly the law discriminates against couples whom society deems shouldn’t be together.
-It did not take long before I came to see that if Lily and Donovan’s consensual incest ever went public, both lovers could serve sentences more severe than those of some murderers.
+It did not take long before I came to see that if Lily and Donovan’s consensual incest ever went public, both lovers could serve sentences more severe than those of some murderers or violent offenders.

 Don’t believe me?

 Before we continue, let’s make one thing perfectly clear: non-consensual sex is rape.
 Rape should always be treated as the horrible and abusive crime it is.

 There are basically two forms of incest: consensual and non-consensual.
 Each of those can be: sibling, parent/child, cousin, aunt or uncle/niece or nephew.
 In some states, all of these relationships are considered crimes.
 In most other states, only sibling and parent/child relations are criminal.
 Because the law does not make exceptions in the cases of adult consensual incestuous relationships, people incorrectly associate incest with abuse and rape.
 Abuse and rape are crimes and should always be treated as such.